(Updated January 2020)

 For many travelers, visiting Machu Picchu is the highlight of their trip to Peru.
 Named as one of the seven new wonders of the world, and a UNESCO heritage site, it’s worthy of its place on traveler’s bucket list.
-In an effort to protect this epic site and the natural beauty that surrounds it, a 2019 Machu Picchu update puts some new rules and regulations in place.
+In an effort to protect this epic site and the natural beauty that surrounds it, the latest Machu Picchu update puts some new rules and regulations in place.

 Learn how to responsibly visit this incredible wonder in our blog below, and contact our expert travel team to start planning your trip to Machu Picchu today!

 Visiting Machu Picchu

 The Inca archaeological site can be experienced in many different ways.
 Good Life Expeditions offers both group and private day trips to Machu Picchu, as well as multi-day trekking adventures that culminate at the impressive Inca citadel.

 Whether you’re participating in a Service Learning Trip with MEDLIFE or visiting South America for vacation, the ruins are easily accessible.
 We can arrange day trips to Machu Picchu from the Sacred Valley or Cusco, or spend the night in one of our Aguas Calientes hotels, to maximize your time at the ruins.

 With temples, burial sites and terraces showcasing impressive engineering techniques, there is much to explore within the complex.
 We can also arrange hikes up Huayna Picchu or Machu Picchu mountains – both offering impressive views of the citadel below.
 For a less strenuous hike, visitors can walk to the Inti Punku Sun Gate, the original gateway to Machu Picchu, and how the Incas entered the citadel when they were on the Inca Trail.
 To learn more about the best Machu Picchu hike for you, visit this blog post.